- Starter

 Installing connectors

 Etlworks comes with hundreds of built-in connectors to meet a wide range of integration needs.
 However, it is also possible to add new regular or premium connectors as needed.
-Multiple connectors can be installed into TOMCAT_HOME/lib
+Multiple connectors can be installed into TOMCAT_HOME/lib.
+This section provides step-by-step instructions for installing both types of connectors on the machine running the Etlworks.

-In multi-node setup the connector and license must be installed on each node.
+Note: In multi-node setup the connector and license must be installed on each node.

 Installing Regular Connectors

 Step1.
 Obtain the connector: Contact Etlworks support to obtain the connector.
-It will be provided as a .jar
+It will be provided as a.jar file and may include a license file and other required files.

 Step 2.
-Copy the files: Copy all files obtained from Etlworks support to TOMCAT_HOME/lib
+Copy the files: Copy all files obtained from Etlworks support to TOMCAT_HOME/lib.

 Step 3.
 Restart Etlworks: Restart Etlworks to apply the changes.